menu

 Composites

-Composites are extremely beneficial when making lightweight yet strong parts.
-The fibers add strength to a part without adding weight, which is why we also refer to composites as fiber reinforced materials.
-There are two types of reinforcements, short fiber or continuous fiber.
-In the first case, chopped fibers, which consist of segments less than a millimeter in length, are mixed into traditional 3D printing plastics to increase the stiffness and to a lesser extent the strength of components.
-Chopped fibers can be mixed with thermoplastics such as nylon, ABS or PLA.
+Composites are extremely advantageous when it comes to producing lightweight yet strong parts.
+The fibers add strength to a part without contributing additional weight, which is why we refer to composites as fiber-reinforced materials.
+There are two types of reinforcements: Short fiber or continuous fiber.
+In the first case, these involve chopped fibers, consisting of segments less than one millimeter long, which are are mixed into conventional plastics for 3D printing to increase the stiffness and, to a lesser extent, the strength of parts.
+Chopped fibers can be blended with thermoplastics such as nylon, ABS or PLA.
+Alternatively, the fibers can be added to the thermoplastics to create a stronger part.
+The main fiber used in 3D printing is carbon fiber, but there are other fibers such as fiberglass or Kevlar.
+With continuous fiber, the fibers are unbroken.
+For more information, see our guide.

 Hybrid Materials